tetrateio/training/modules/security/mtls/README.md

     As you can see, we are now allowed to reach the `frontend` micro-service but we are still denied to reach others as our client can't enforce the required mTLS.
     Note that this can't be considered a security mesure.
 We never denied traffic to go to the `adservice`.
 It's just that the `adservice` sidecar does not know us, and don't let us in.

-    This is called Authentication (AuthN) and just ensure we all know each other before allowing to communicate.
+    This is called Authentication (AuthN) policy and ensures we all know each other before allowing communication.
+In other words, we use the certificates from Istio mutual TLS to identify services to each other in a verifiable way (i.e. we _authenticate_ them).

     In the next chapter we are going to dive into Authorization (AuthZ), where we set the rules deciding `who` can talk `to` who, and how (`when`).